chrisburnell/chrisburnell.com/_posts/2013-06-15-first-article-ever.md

         Tabbed content becomes a code block like this one.
     This is some paragraph, and [this](http://foo.com) is a link.

-<aside><p>Again, if you have any suggestions as far as the source code or post content goes, please fork [the GitHub repository](https://github.com/chrisburnell/chrisburnell.github.io) and send me a push request with your changes!</p></aside><p>The CSS for this latest iteration of chrisburnell.com was also a labour of love.
+<aside><p>Again, if you have any suggestions as far as the source code or post content goes, please fork [the GitHub repository](https://github.com/chrisburnell/chrisburnell.github.io) and send me a push request with your changes!</p></aside>

+The CSS for this latest iteration of chrisburnell.com was also a labour of love.
 Really being fed up with the older version of my site and having grown immensely since I pushed that update in February 2011, I started working on this design a few months ago and tinkered away at it here and there when my spare time allowed it.
-I did, in fact, rewrite the bulk of it twice before I got to the current state it is in.</p>
+I did, in fact, rewrite the bulk of it twice before I got to the current state it is in.

 ### Let’s get down to brass tacks